LesleyLai/cmake-cpp-boilerplate/README.md

 ### (Optional) Clang tool chains
 Download [clang](http://releases.llvm.org/download.html) here.
 This projects use [clang-tidy](http://clang.llvm.org/extra/clang-tidy/) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html) for linting.

-## Others
+## Package Management
+This boilerplate uses [Conan](https://conan.io/) to manage packages.

-### Unit test
+## Unit test
-This boilerplate does not include unit test since different projects use different test framework.
-However, if you have no preference, [Catch2](https://github.com/catchorg/Catch2) is always a solid choice.
+This boilerplate uses [Catch2](https://github.com/catchorg/Catch2) as Unit Test Framework.

 ### Package Manager
 If you need a package manager for the project, [Conan](https://conan.io/) and [hunter](https://github.com/ruslo/hunter) are good choices.

 ## Continuous Integration
 TODO

+## License
+This repository is released under Public Domain, use it in whatever way you want.
+See [License](file:License) for more information.